xaviedoanhduy/account-payment/account_payment_batch_process_discount/README.rst

 -  Go to *Accounting > Invoicing > Payment Terms*
 -  Select or create a payment term
 -  Check the box "Early discount payment"
+-  Enter the discount value and the number of days the discount applies, like 2% if paid within 15 days
 -  Exclude the shipping and/or the tax amount
--  Create a line with a discount for early payment, like 2% if paid within 15 days

 Usage
 =====